alvarotrigo/fullPage.js/README.md

 - `parallax`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether or not to use the parallax backgrounds effects on sections / slides.
 [Read more about how to apply the parallax option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension---Parallax).

 - `parallaxOptions`: (default: `{ type: 'reveal', percentage: 62, property: 'translate'}`).
-Allows to configure the parameters for the parallax backgrounds effect when using the option parallax:true.
+Allows to configure the parameters for the parallax backgrounds effect when using the option `parallax:true`.
 [Read more about how to apply the parallax option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension---Parallax).

+- `cards`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
+Defines whether or not to use the cards effect on sections/slides.
+[Read more about how to apply the cards option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension-Cards)

+- `cardsOptions`: (default: `{ perspective: 100, fadeContent: true, fadeBackground: true}`).
+Allows you to configure the parameters for the cards effect when using the option `cards:true`.
+[Read more about how to apply the cards option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension-Cards).

 - `lazyLoading`: (default `true`) Lazy loading is active by default which means it will lazy load any media element containing the attribute `data-src` as detailed in the [Lazy Loading docs](https://github.com/alvarotrigo/fullPage.js#lazy-loading) .
 If you want to use any other lazy loading library you can disable this fullpage.js feature.